jaxon-php/jaxon-website/pages/03.docs/02.requests/03.factory/docs.en.md

 ---

 The `Jaxon\Request\Factory` class can be used to create requests to functions or methods exported with Jaxon.
-The `rq()` global function returns an instance of this class, which provides the `call()` method to create a request, and a range of other functions to pass content of the HTML page elements as parameter to the request.
+The `rq()` global function returns an instance of this class, which provides the `call()` method to create a request, and a range of other functions to pass elements from the HTML page as parameter to the request.

 For example, the following code uses the Request Factory to create a request to a the `setColor()` method of the class `HelloWorld`, passing the value selected in the combobox with id `colorselect` as parameter.